wp-plugins/microblog-poster/readme.txt

 == Description ==

-**Automatically updates your microblogs and bookmarking profiles** with 'blogpost title + shortened backlink' of your new blogpost.
+**Automatically updates your microblogs and bookmarking profiles** for each new blog post.
+Possibility to nicely format the update message per account, **shortcodes supported**.
-PHP 5 required.

 You only have to configure your social network accounts. **Multiple Accounts per site supported.**